khremli-vera/node_1_pack/README.md

+#README

 Description:
-The application is developed to calculate values.
+The application is developed to calculate values in reverse polish notation.
 To get the result you need to call this application with the getPolishReverseRes method and pass a string as a parameter there.
 ---

 Example